 San CristobalUpon arrival in San Cristobal, meet up with your guide and embark on a short bus ride to the harbor.
-This afternoon, visit the Cerro Colorado Tortoises Protection and Growing Center on the south east side of the island.
+This afternoon, visit the Cerro Colorado Tortoise Protection and Growing Center on the southeast side of the island.
 Take this opportunity to learn about San Cristobal's tortoise population, as well as its other fascinating species of native flora and fauna.

 This morning you will cruise to Gardner Bay on the northeastern coast of Española Island.
 Swim snorkel, kayak, and enjoy the crystal clear waters of the bay.

 Move on to Punta Suarez in the afternoon, a rocky outcropping on Española's southern shore.
 This site provides habitat for the largest, most varied populations of sea birds in the Galapagos.
 Watch as birds soar along the cliffs, dodging the spectacular water spouts and pounding surf.